utkarsh006/Coroutines-Kotlin/README.md

 #### Switch Coroutine b/w Threads (How to communicate with main Thread while we are on the background Thread?)

 - We can't call any UI Component from the Background Thread, so the coroutines have the easiest way to switch between threads with the help of `withContext()`
+- Whenever the coroutine is suspended, the current stack frame of the function is copied and saved in the memory but whenever the function resumes after completing its task, the stack frame is copied back from where it was saved and starts running again 😎